hyperfunny88/sp/README.md

 Start `sp-send <receiver ip> <port>` via a terminal on all of your machines or virtual machines that you want to send audio from.

+`sp-send` on Linux requires PipeWire.
+After you start it, you will need to need to change your default output device to `sp-send`.
+Also, PipeWire's default config for VMs has bad latency.
+Make sure you edit your `pipewire.conf` and `pipewire-pulse.conf` (if you don't already have them, copy them from /usr/share/pipewire/ to ~/.config/pipewire/ and edit that) and set `default.clock.min-quantum` in `vm.overrides` to something like 128 and `pulse.min.quantum` to 128/48000 in each respective file.
+If you get crackling, you can try increasing the 128 to something higher or revert it back to 1024.

-If you want to have low-latency audio and separated streams, run `install-ll.bat` as administrator **(after reading 'Caveats' below)**.
+If you want to have low-latency audio and separated streams and are on Windows, run `install-ll.bat` as administrator **(after reading 'Caveats' below)**.
 To uninstall, run `uninstall-ll.bat` as administrator. `sp-send-ll` requires both `sp-recv` and `sp-send` (non-ll) to be running and connected to work.